-2.5 HOURS OF WORK
+2.6 HOURS OF WORK

-The Administrative Office shall be open for the public between 8:30 a.m. and 5:00 p.m. each weekday, except on Authority holidays as per paragraph 5.1.1.
+The Administrative Office shall be open for the public between 9:00 a.m., and 12 p.m. and 1:30 pm and 4:00 p.m. each weekday, except on Authority holidays as per paragraph 5.1.1.
 The Transit Center shall be open for the public as determined by the Executive Director or designee in accordance with all agreements or other public considerations.